-9. In the EQUIPMENT drop-down list box, select an equipment on which you want to consume the lot.
+- 9. In the Material drop-down box, select the material you want from the Primary Material.
+You can also select substitutions for the material from the Substitutions drop-down list. - 10.
+In the EQUIPMENT drop-down list box, select an equipment on which you want to consume the lot.